Ulmus 'Arno'

 Ulmus 'Arno' is an Italian hybrid cultivar derived from a crossing of 'Plantyn' (female parent) with the Siberian Elm Ulmus pumila clone S.2.
 It was raised by the Istituto per la Protezione delle Piante (IPP) in Florence, and released in 2007.
 However, 'Arno' was not a commercial success; propagation had ceased by 2010, and it is no longer patent protected.

 'Arno' was introduced to the UK in 2007 by Hampshire & Isle of Wight Branch, Butterfly Conservation, as part of an assessment of DED-resistant cultivars as potential hosts of the endangered White-letter Hairstreak.

 Description

-'Arno' is of erect habit with upward main branches forming an oval to round crown, but can sucker freely from its roots.
-In Italy the tree is remarkably fast-growing, though not as quick as its contemporary 'Fiorente'.
+'Arno' is of erect habit with upward main branches forming an oval to round crown.
+In Italy the tree is remarkably fast-growing, though not as fast as its contemporary 'Fiorente'.
 The trunk is straight, and usually forks at a height of 3 m; the bark is grey-green, with grey-orange fissures.
 The alternate deciduous leaves are of moderate size, < 9 cm long by < 5 cm wide, ovate to lanceolate, featuring yellowish - green undulate margins; they remain green throughout autumn and are usually shed relatively late.
 The perfect, apetalous wind-pollinated flowers appear in late February; the tree begins flowering at the age of five years in Italy.
 The sessile samarae are ovate, 14 × 17 mm.